-This standard is intended to verify that the products and services described will meet the stated conditions of performance, safety and quality useful to the ends of property conservation.
-The purpose of standards is to present the criteria for certification of various types of products and services,
+This standard is intended to verify that the products and services described will meet stated conditions of performance, safety and quality useful to the ends of property conservation.
+The purpose of this standard is to present the criteria for examination of various types of products and services.